(Re)Reading with R

 - What do students view as the most and least important uses of R in literary studies?
 Which R applications do they find most useful and/or illuminating for literary interpretation?

-Dissemination: I plan to present my project findings in department meetings and informal discussions.
+Knowledge sharing: I plan to present my project findings in department meetings and informal discussions.